informalsystems/quint/doc/adr001-transpiler-architecture.md

 We define a minimal set of tasks that are required for transpiling a TNT specification into a TLA+ specification.
-As discussed in [Task List](#TaskList), it should be possible for the contributors to extend the task scheduler, in order to inject their own tasks.
+As discussed in [Task List](#TaskList), it should be possible for the contributors to write their own task scheduler, in order to inject their own tasks.

 The list of tasks is as follows: